-As a whole, the far-field surface deformations caused by afterslip are greater than those due to viscoelastic relaxation within 0-0.5 years following the earthquake.
+As a whole, the far-field surface deformations caused by afterslip are greater than those due to viscoelastic relaxation within 0-0.5 years fol-

 Figure.
 1 Far-field horizontal co-seismic displacements of the 2011 Mw 9.0 Tohoku earthquake (left) and with the adjusted fault slip model (right).